 2. Mix the flour and salt in a large bowl.
 Make a well in the middle and pour in the yeast and sugar mixture.

-3. Pour half of the remaining warm water into the well.
+3. Pour 1/3 cup at a time of the remaining warm water into the well.
 Mix and stir in the rest of the water as needed.
-You want to result in a moist and firm dough after you have mixed it.
+You want a moist and firm dough after you have mixed it.

-4. On a floured counter top, knead the dough for about 10 minutes until it is smooth and elastic.
-Try working in as much flour as possible to form a firm and stiff dough.
+4. On a floured countertop, knead the dough for about 10 minutes until it is smooth and elastic.

 5. Lightly brush a large bowl with oil and turn the dough to coat.
 Cover the bowl with a damp dish towel.
 Let rise in a warm place for 1 hour, until the dough has doubled in size.
 Punch the dough down, and let it rest for another 10 minutes.

-6. Carefully divide the dough into 8 – 10 pieces.
+6. Divide the dough into 8 pieces.
 Shape each piece into a round.

 7. Coat a finger in flour, and gently press your finger into the center of each dough ball to form a ring.
 Stretch the ring to about ⅓ the diameter of the bagel and place on a lightly oiled cookie sheet.
 Repeat the same step with the remaining dough.

 8. After shaping the dough rounds and placing them on the cookie sheet, cover with a damp kitchen towel and allow to rest for 10 minutes.
-Meanwhile, preheat your oven to 425ºF / 220ºC.
+Meanwhile, preheat your oven to 425ºF.

 9. Bring a large pot of water to a boil.
 Reduce the heat.
-Use a slotted spoon or skimmer to lower the bagels into the water.
-Boil as many as you are comfortable with boiling.
+Boil 2 – 3 bagels at a time.
 Once the bagels are in, it shouldn’t take too long for them to float to the top (a couple seconds).
 Let them sit there for 1 minute, and them flip them over to boil for another minute.
 Extend the boiling times to 2 minutes each, if you’d prefer a chewier bagel.

-10. Once all the bagels have boiled transfer them to a lightly oiled baking sheet.
-If you want a topping, prepare an egg wash (1 egg with a few drop of water).
-I like sesame seeds.
+10. Once all the bagels have boiled transfer them to a lightly oiled baking sheet, prepare an egg wash (yolk + a tsp of water), brush your bagels and add your toppings.